Public Works and Environmental Services

 What To Expect

-DPWES staff and consultants will closely supervise all the work to make sure it is done right.
+DPWES staff and consultants will closely supervise all the work, including the HDD creek crossing, to make sure it is done right.
 We will do our best to keep noise and disruptions to a minimum in your neighborhood and plan construction to avoid interfering with your recreational activities.
 You can rest assured that your sewer service will continue without any interruptions.

 Project Cost and Funding Source